timkuijsten/mongovi/README.md

 # mongovi

-*mongovi* is a cli for the MongoDB aggregation framework that uses *libedit* for it's line editing and [key bindings].
+mongovi is a cli for MongoDB that uses libedit for line editing and [key bindings].

 Status: **alpha**, only use it if you're not afraid to dive into the source code.